edijslungis/Binance-trader/README.md

 # Binance-trader
-Auto Binance Trader with Binance API
+Auto Binance Trader with Binance API using RSI, Profit target and trailing stop loss